dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

 on the Web.
 Search for "install ubuntu server 16.04" using your favorite search engine to find them.
 The official Ubuntu tutorial is here: [https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604).

+After installing a fresh Ubuntu Server 16.04 (or any Linux system), it's a good idea to bring the system up to date with the latest system software.
+To do this, log into the server and execute the following two commands:

+    sudo apt-get update
+    sudo apt-get upgrade

+Note that the `upgrade` process can take anywhere from a couple minutes to more than a half hour depending on how recently the Linux image you installed from was created, and the speed of the machine.

 ### 2. Configure Your Machine with Appropriate Disk Storage

 The CommunityView software stores uploaded images and processed web pages under